vikmaksymenko/qa-test/README.md

 ### Testing infrastructure

-In order to run tests on separate containers, I suggest using [Dynamic Selenium grid](https://github.com/SeleniumHQ/docker-selenium#dynamic-grid).
+In order to run tests on separate containers, I recommend using [Dynamic Selenium grid](https://github.com/SeleniumHQ/docker-selenium#dynamic-grid).
 It will create separate containers for each test session and terminate them after the session is finished.

 #### MacOS and Linux